soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ![Main investigation page for AIR](media/air-maininvestigationpage.png)

-From this view, you have several options.
+From this view, you have several options:
-- You can navigate directly to an Investigation by clicking on any of the Investigation ID’s in the ID column.
+- You can navigate directly to an Investigation by clicking on any of the Investigation IDs in the ID column.
-- You can select to apply filters to apply to the Investigation State, Status and Time.
+- You can apply filters to the Investigation State, Status and Time.
 Or a combination of all, to show you a filtered list of your choosing.
-- You can Export the data to a CSV file, by following the save as prompt.
+- You can export the data to a CSV file.

-### Investigation graph page
+### The investigation graph page

 When you open a specific investigation, you see the Office 365 Threat Intelligence Summary Investigation Graph.
 This page shows all the different entities: email messages, users (and their activities), and devices that have been automatically investigated as part of the alert that was triggered.